-Internet of Things has been the potboiler of innovation, technology and deep analytics for few years now.
-But has its promise yet delivered?
-Well, the jury is still out but it does have the potential to transform the health care and medication as we know it today.
-Internet of Health (IoH) has incredibly high value if realized and guess what – its already happing!!
-Smart medical devices (diagnostic, wearable, in-hospital and many more) are playing a leading role in driving the future of healthcare.
+Internet of Things has been the potboiler of innovation, technology, and deep analytics for a few years now.
+But has its promise yet been delivered?
+Well, the jury is still out but it does have the potential to transform health care and medication as we know it today.
+Internet of Health (IoH) has an incredibly high value if realized and guess what – it’s already happing!!
+Smart medical devices (diagnostic, wearable, in-hospital, and many more) are playing a leading role in driving the future of healthcare.
 What actually will drive IoHs promise of personalized medicine is disruptive innovation and comprehensive integration with the other health information technology elements both within and outside the hospital ecosystem.

 - Analyzing the outcomes of their decisions.

-This will enable healthcare democracy in true nature to collectively unearth the real-world outcomes of treatment protocols and move towards personalized medicine enabled healthier world.
+This will enable healthcare democracy in true nature to collectively unearth the real-world outcomes of treatment protocols and move towards a personalized medicine-enabled healthier world.

-The IoH driven information and insights ecosystem will share with physicians, clinical insights from similar patients across the world.
-In particular, in case of rare variants and/or orphan diseases, it will share insights related to treatment options and their outcomes, and relevant supporting medical literature at the point of making a treatment decision.
+The IoH-driven information and insights ecosystem will share with physicians, clinical insights from similar patients across the world.
+In particular, in the case of rare variants and/or orphan diseases, it will share insights related to treatment options and their outcomes, and relevant supporting medical literature at the point of making a treatment decision.

-uch comprehensive information and insights ecosystem focuses on dissemination of right information at point-of-care include three key components:
+Such comprehensive information and insights ecosystem focus on the dissemination of the right information at point-of-care including three key components:

 - Anonymized patient directly from the source, either within or outside the distributed health network- to point of care